mhausenblas/elsa/README.md

 ### Launching ElSA manually

-To launch ElSA manually, do the following:
+To launch ElSA manually (without elasticity, directly on Mesos), do the following:

     $ cd elsa
     $ ./launch-elsa.sh